11 Mar NO-FEAR WORKSHOP ON EUROPEAN STANDARDISATION

 In advance of the workshop, four challenging questions were raised of which three were discussed at the workshop.
 Based on the individually derived feedback, views and opinions were engaging.
 We listened and learnt.

-This report presents acollective view based on the opinions and outcomes of the participants at the Security operation research workshop event.
-We believe that it will further strengthen our work and European standardisation outcomes, results and impacts derived from European Commission supported projects and its significant for society, safety, security and European resilience.
+The findings will act as an input to the NO-FEAR Standardisation Report and in doing so, encapsulate a view based on the opinions and outcomes of the participants at the Security operation research workshop event.
+We believe that it will further strengthen our work in NO-FEAR and European standardisation outcomes, results and impacts derived from European Commission supported projects and its’ significance for society, safety, security and European resilience.